mrzool/s-town/source/01-episode1.md

 J: 33.202465,-87.1…

 B: I'm gonna hide a couple of coordinates here, for John's privacy.
-I type them into google maps.
+I type them into Google Maps.

 J: That should be close, to within a few feet.